Opening Ceremony and Plenary Session

 Clayton has received many prestigious awards such as the Presidential Rank Award, the NASA Distinguished Service Medal, the NASA Outstanding Leadership Medal, the NASA Exceptional Engineering Achievement Medal, the Paul F. Holloway Non-Aerospace Technology Transfer Award, and RIT's College of Engineering Distinguished Alumni award.
 He is an Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and he is also a member of the RIT Board of Trustees.

-10:30 AM - 11:00 AM: Coffee/Tea Break
+10:00 AM - 10:30 AM: Coffee/Tea Break

 11:00 AM - 11:30 AM

-JAXA's Earth Observation Program: current missions and international cooperation
+JAXA's Earth Observation Program: Current Missions and International Cooperation

 Futoshi Takiguchi, Vice President, Japan Aerospace Exploration Agency (JAXA) (Japan)